 The effect of this mismanagement is customers must pay higher prices if they want the product.
 Premiums for the coins began rising 3 weeks ago as markets anticipated the disruption in supply.

-In fact, the recent jump in premiums is just the latest up-cycle in what has been a volatile year.
+The recent jump in premiums is just the latest up-cycle in what has been a volatile year.

 Demand in the first two weeks of 2013 quickly overwhelmed the Mint.
 Officials responded by declaring a halt in production for nearly two weeks to "catch up."
 Demand accelerated once again in April and May.
 Premiums rose above $5.00/oz.

 Most might expect the U.S. Mint to add shifts, line up additional suppliers for silver blanks, and find other ways to meet the demand.
-But the program is managed by people largely unconcerned with the imperatives driving private sector businesses.
+But the program is managed by people largely unconcerned with the imperatives driving private-sector businesses.
 (But private mints have been picking up market share as dealers like Money Metals ramp up sales of low-priced silver rounds and bars.)

 Despite this, the American Eagles remain the most popular bullion coins in the world.
-It is a potent combination for premiums; big spikes in demand being met by bureaucrats who simply throw up their hands and stop taking orders.
+It is a potent combination for premiums; big spikes in demand are being met by bureaucrats who simply throw up their hands and stop taking orders.

 This year's demand is extraordinary, but the Mint has periodically struggled to meet growing demand for Silver Eagles for years.
 At least it presents an interesting opportunity for investors to speculate on premiums by trying to buy Eagles when premiums are low and sell when premiums spike, converting the cash into another silver bullion item with a lower premium and ending up with more ounces.